JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 #  getAdjPairs [1 2 3 4 5] ==  [ [ 1 2 ] [ 2 3 ] [ 3 4 ] [ 4 5 ] ]
 ```

-so here we make a new list witch is the same as the given `lst` but with its first element removed (`tailLst`), we can then zip the orginal list with the tail list to see each adjacent pair.
+so here we make a new list which is the same as the given `lst` but with its first element removed (`tailLst`),
+we can then zip the original list with the tail list to see each adjacent pair.

 Now we can just get the diff of all these pairs and with a basic `lib.lists.all` make sure all the safety checks apply.